Mumble-SRL/MBurger-Android/nooko3/src/main/java/mumble/nooko3/sdk/NKAuth/Readme.md

 ## Nooko 3: Auth Usage

 If your project is configured to register users you can use the "Auth" features of Nooko3.
-You will need to check the `Nooko3AuthTasks`, where you will find all static methods to use authentication API, both with "action" and "listener" approach.
+You will need to check the `Nooko3AuthTasks` class, where you will find all static methods to use authentication API, both with "action" and "listener" approach.